tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 - `Engine version` can simply be left on the default, which should be the latest version.
 - For `Instance class` you can choose any size, but we recommend `db.t2.small` or larger for production installs.
 Metabase is pretty efficient so there is no need to make this a big instance.
 - You can safely leave `Storage` to the default size.
 - Pick a `Username` and `Password` for your database.
-We suggest you hold onto these credentials in a password manager, as it can be useful for things like backups or troubleshooting.
-These settings will be automatically made available to your Metabase instance, so you will not need to put them in anywhere manually.
+We suggest you hold onto these credentials in a password manager, as they can be useful for things like backups or troubleshooting.
+These settings will be automatically made available to your Metabase instance.
 - You can safely leave the `Retention setting` as `Create snapshot`.
 - Under `Availability` we recommend the default value of `Low (one AZ)` for most circumstances.